 - If an administrator password is set, type the administrator password at the password prompt.
 Start the Configuration/Setup Utility program and reset the power-on password. - Remove the server battery and then reinstall it.
-See the Option Installation Guide for instructions for removing the battery. - Change the position of the power-on password override switch (switch 2 on switch block 2 on the system board) to bypass the power-on password check.
+See the Option Installation Guide for instructions for removing the battery. - Change the position of the power-on password override jumper (J22 on the system board) to bypass the power-on password check (see the following illustration).